SuaveIV/FamilyBot/readme.md

 ## Project Structure

-The project follows a modern Python package structure:
+The project follows a modern Python package structure with the following key components:

 ```bash
 FamilyBot/